chrisaugust29/myhelpapp/README.md

 **Reviews**

 Users are allowed to write a review and give a rating to specific businesses only if they are logged in to an account.
 Users will be prompted with an error message if they attempt to submit a review if they are not logged in to Help.

+# Future Design Implementation

+* Search function for users to index specific businesses based on name or location
+* Google API that displays locations from user to business
+* Allows users to create and input their very own businesses